-Super Smash Bros. is an upcoming dual-platform edition of the latest entry in the Super Smash Bros. series in development for both the Wii U and 3DS.
-The games are titled in a straight-forward manner as simply "Super Smash Bros. for Wii U" and "Super Smash Bros. for Nintendo 3DS".
-Both are scheduled for release in 2014.
-The 3DS version will be the first handheld entry in the Smash Bros. series.
+Super Smash Bros. is a dual-platform edition of the latest entry in the Super Smash Bros. series for both the Wii U and 3DS.
+The games are titled in a straight-forward manner as simply "Super Smash Bros. for Wii U" and "Super Smash Bros. for Nintendo 3DS."
+Both are scheduled for release in 2014; the 3DS version will be released first, in Japan on September 13, 2014 and North America on October 3, 2014, while the Wii U version will be released during the 2014 Holiday season.
+The 3DS version is the first handheld entry in the series.

 The currently known roster features the following characters:

 Note: Characters marked with (*) appeared in Super Smash Bros.
 Brawl as a combination with at least one other character.
 However, these characters are now standalone with independent move sets and abilities.

 For the first time, Super Smash Bros. allows players to fight using their Miis.
 There are three styles of Mii Fighter; Brawler, Gunner, and Swordfighter.
 Each style has their own unique movesets and properties.
 However, unlike the game's other fighters, their use online will be restricted to matches against friends.

 While both vesions of the game feature identical rosters of fighters, the rest of the game's content is largely version-specific.
 A great deal of the game's content will be based on platform.
 For example, the stages in the Wii U version will largely be inspired by console games, while stages in the 3DS version are largely inspired by handheld titles.